Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 problems with diverse objective landscape and with a various number of search variables.

-Roughly speaking, an MOEA is called globally convergent if the sequence of Pareto front approximations A(t) it produces converges to the true Pareto front Y while the number of generations t goes to infinity.
-It is intuitively clear that this property can only be fulfilled with unlimited memory resources, as the cardinality of the Pareto front can be arbitrary large in general \[Convergence properties of some multi-objective evolutionary algorithms.\].
+MOEA is called globally convergent if the produced, non-dominated population converges to the true Pareto front while the number of generations goes to infinity.

+Questions to find out:

+-   Advantages and disadvantages of the model-based optimization over the classic MOEA

+-   Model-based optimization (MBO): compositional vs single surrogate

+-   MBO: several identical surrogate vs surrogate portfolio

+-   Infill criteria: Selection a point from Pareto-front approximated population.
+Prior vs Posterior

 [@Vb3fs8xv]

-Will be used two types of problems: Synthetic and Real physical

-Idea: Generate problem from data set and try to optimize it with parameter tunning from the beginning.
-Need models with accuracy  96 amd multiply objectives.

 Test suite: ZDT
 ---------------

 This widespread test suite was conceived for two-objective problems and takes its name from its authors Zitzler, Deb and Thiele.
-Ref\["Comparison of multiobjective evolutionary algorithms: Empirical results.", 2000\]
+Ref\[“Comparison of multiobjective evolutionary algorithms: Empirical results.”, 2000\]

 Test suite: DTLZ
 ----------------

 This widespread test suite was conceived for multiobjective problems with scalable fitness dimensions and takes its name from its authors Deb, Thiele, Laumanns and Zitzler.
-Ref\[\"Scalable Test Problems for Evolutionary Multiobjective Optimization\", 2005\]
+Ref\[“Scalable Test Problems for Evolutionary Multiobjective Optimization”, 2005\]

 Test suite: WFG
 ---------------